Magazine

 You should be aware of these disadvantages before venturing into alternative investments.

-1. Limited Investor Access.
+1. Limited Investor Access

-2. Complexity.
+2. Complexity

-3. Limited Transparency.
+3. Limited Transparency

-Many alternative investments need more transparency of publicly traded assets.
+Many alternative investments need more transparency in publicly traded assets.
 Due to the nature of alternative assets, investors often need more access to information about the underlying holdings or strategies of many alternative funds, making it difficult to assess risk.

-4. High Risk of Loss.
+4. High Risk of Loss

 Although they may offer potentially high returns, alternative investments also pose a higher risk of loss.
-Leverage buyouts, distressed investing, and venture capital are especially risky strategies capable of causing you to lose some or all of your capital.
+GE buyouts, distressed investing, and venture capital are especially risky strategies capable of causing you to lose some or all of your capital.

-5. Illiquidity.
+5. Illiquidity

 How to Invest in Alternative Investments?

-1. Real Estate.
+1. Real Estate

-2. Private Equity.
+2. Private Equity

-3. Commodities.
+3. Commodities

-4. Art and Collectibles.
+4. Art and Collectibles

 You can invest in arts and collectibles in several venues, including auction houses, art dealers, and online platforms.
 Remember, the value of these alternative investments is their uniqueness.
-So, you should investigate the authenticity of the items or invest through a creditable dealer.
+So, you should investigate the authenticity of the items or invest through a credible dealer.

 What are the Tax Implications of Alternative Investment?

 Since alternative investments belong to a completely different asset class than traditional investments, their tax rules are unique.
-The primary difference tax-wise is alternatives can have different income streams.
-For example, suppose you have rental property.
+The primary difference tax-wise is that alternatives can have different income streams.
+For example, suppose you have a rental property.
 You can potentially receive capital gain on the sale of the property and collect rental income.

 Collectibles, art, and other alternative investments may not feature similar tax deductions as stocks and bonds.
 In addition, art, coins, and similar collectibles fall into the strict IRS classification for collectibles, resulting in a maximum 28% tax on net capital gains.